 Bring all tax returns filed last year if you are a new client.
 If you have moved from out-of-state, make sure we know the dates your residency changed.
 Bring a voided check so we can direct deposit your refunds.
 If you have had a recent personal residence transaction, such as buying, selling, or refinancing, bring your settlement statement.
 If you are eligible for child credit, earned income credit, and/or American Opportunity education credit, we will need documentation such as birth certificates, SSN cards, 1098-T tuition statement, college account transcript, and proof that child lives with you.

 Bring all W-2′s, 1099′s, and documentation of non-employee income, including investments, contract labor, retirement, and social security.
 Bring any K-1′s you may have received from partnerships, S-corporations, estates, or trusts.

 Adjustments to Income

-These include, among other things, deductible retirement contributions, student loan interest paid, health savings account deposits, out of pocket moving expenses, college tuition, and teacher expense deductions.
+These include, among other things, deductible retirement contributions, student loan interest paid, health savings account deposits, college tuition, and teacher expense deductions.

-These include out of pocket medical expenses, including after tax medical insurance premiums paid, property taxes, including tax paid on your personal residence and vehicles, home mortgage interest and points paid, charitable contributions, and miscellaneous deductions such as unreimbursed job expenses.
+These include out of pocket medical expenses, including after tax medical insurance premiums paid, property taxes, including tax paid on your personal residence and vehicles, home mortgage interest and points paid, and charitable contributions.

 Interest and Capital Gains